FabioLiberti/blekfl2/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Blekinge-Mercatorum License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments